Discover Amsterdam

 Image from Teylers museum Haarlem

-Dating back to 1784, the Teylers Museum, (free entrance with your I amsterdam City Card) is the Netherlands' oldest museum, which feels like leafing through an antique encyclopedia.
-Enjoy taking in its extensive collection of paintings, drawings, fossils, minerals, instruments and books.
-Make sure to visit the museum’s monumental Oval Room is more than two centuries old and an attraction in itself.
+Dating back to 1784, the Teylers Museum (free entrance with your I amsterdam City Card) is the Netherlands' oldest museum, which feels like leafing through an antique encyclopedia.
+Enjoy its extensive collection of paintings, drawings, fossils, minerals, instruments and books.
+Make sure to visit the museum’s monumental Oval Room, which is more than two centuries old and an attraction in itself.
 The museum hosts regular exhibitions dedicated to everything from history to science.

-Located at the heart of old Haarlem, the Philharmonie is the city’s finest concert hall and home to the perfectly preserved late Romantic Cavaillé-Coll organ.
-This striking 19th-century building features numerous galleries with high ceilings which provide outstanding acoustics.
-The language-no-problem programme includes dance performances, pop concerts, classical music, and plays in English or without any speech.
-For a truly authentic experience, why not try and catch a performance by the Dutch Philharmonic Orchestra or the Dutch Chamber Orchestra, which both regularly give concerts here.
+Located at the heart of old Haarlem, PHIL Haarlem is the city’s finest concert hall and home to the perfectly preserved late Romantic Cavaillé-Coll organ.
+This striking 19th-century building features numerous galleries with high ceilings, which provide outstanding acoustics.
+The language-no-problem programme includes dance performances, pop concerts, classical music, and plays in English or without speech.
+For a truly authentic experience, why not try to catch a performance by the Dutch Philharmonic Orchestra or the Dutch Chamber Orchestra, both of which regularly give concerts here?

 Dolhuys Museum of the Mind